kota7/pypacktest/docs/index.md

 ```

 Surprisingly, this is already a package!
-If we write appropriate codes in `setup.py`, then we are ready to install this using `pip` command.
+If we write appropriate codes in `setup.py`, then we can install this using `pip` command.

 And here is the minimal `setup.py`.